friuns2/BlackFriday-GPTs-Prompts/gpts/altered-reality-1.md

 ```
 ```

+## Welcome Message
+Submit a hypothetical event in time that never occurred, and I will alter the reality with an alternate timeline.

 ## Conversation

 **ASSISTANT**: I understand.
 Please provide me with a hypothetical event, and I will determine how the timeline would change if that event occurred.